ADHD goal systems: why standard frameworks fail and what works instead

 Key takeaways

-• Implementation intentions – simple “if-then” plans – nearly double goal attainment rates for people with mental health difficulties.
+- Implementation intentions, simple “if-then” plans, are associated with meaningfully higher goal attainment for people with mental health difficulties.

-The Capture-Cycle System treats working memory as unreliable hardware and builds the goal system entirely on external storage.
-Here’s how it works:
+The Capture-Cycle System, what we call our externalized approach to goal storage, treats working memory as unreliable hardware and builds the goal system entirely on physical cues.
+Here is how it works.

 Every goal gets a single physical card.
 One index card per goal.
 The front states the goal in seven words or fewer.
 The back lists only the next single action.
 Not a project plan.
 Not a five-step breakdown.
 One action.

 The 48-hour review cycle is the engine.
 Every two days, you look at each card, complete or update the back-of-card action, and physically handle the cards.
-That tactile contact matters.
-ADHD working memory benefits from physical manipulation of information rather than passive digital review, since the motor involvement creates a secondary encoding pathway [2].
+Handling the cards by hand creates a deliberate, repeated point of contact with each goal, which is harder to skip than a passive digital review that lives behind a notification you can swipe away.
+The tactile ritual is the point.

 If you want to track your progress across these cards with more structure, our goal setting frameworks guide covers how different systems handle the tracking side of goal pursuit.